2016 shooting of Dallas police officers: Perpetrator

 The Veterans Health Administration released documents in August 2016 showing that Johnson had symptoms for post-traumatic stress disorder (PTSD) following his return from Afghanistan.
 He was not formally diagnosed with the condition, and doctors concluded that he presented no serious risk to himself or others.
-Johnson had sought treatment for anxiety, depression, and hallucinations, once telling doctors that he had experienced nightmares after witnessing fellow soldiers dying in explosions.
-Johnson also said that he would hear voices and mortars exploding; and that after returning to the U.S., he would be paranoid, suffer from lower back pain, and experience panic attacks a few times per week.
-For the latter condition, he recalled one incident at a Wal-Mart that required a police response.
-For his conditions, Johnson was prescribed several medications, including a muscle relaxant, an antidepressant, and anti-anxiety and sleep medication.
+Johnson had sought treatment for anxiety, depression, and hallucinations and was prescribed several medications, including a muscle relaxant, an antidepressant, and anti-anxiety and sleep medication.